 It was none other than our Leader, Adolf Hitler, who brought these laws to the consciousness of modern man in the form of his revolutionary, new doctrine.
 Without this singular weltanschauung, which was given to us for our salvation, one cannot properly speak of National Socialism.

-Similarly, one cannot honestly describe as National Socialist someone who lacks a worldview, or more properly, a National Socialist worldview.
-It can, in fact, be stated categorically that there is no such thing as a true National Socialist without a proper National Socialist worldview.
+Similarly, one cannot honestly describe as National Socialist someone who lacks a worldview, or more properly a National Socialist worldview.
+It can, in fact, be stated categorically that there is no such thing as a true National Socialist, without a proper National Socialist worldview.

-Even though one may call himself a “National Socialist” and have all the Third Reich memorabilia in the world—and even though one may wave a thousand Swastikas and shout “Heil Hitler!” a million times over—he is no true National Socialist, unless he happens to possess such a weltanschauung.
+Even though one may call oneself a “National Socialist” and have all the Third Reich memorabilia in the world—and even though one may wave a thousand Swastikas and shout “Heil Hitler!” a million times over—he is no true National Socialist, unless he happens to possess such a weltanschauung.

 Unfortunately, there are many who assume that they can make up for their ideological deficiency with military arsenals, high technology, fancy schemes, plans and programs, huffing, puffing and posturing, shaved heads, tattoos, costumes, krinklejammers, doodads, freaky fads, bombast, bluster and “movement” gossip.

 It is hardly surprising to observe some of the silly ways in which such pitiful behavior manifests itself.
-During election year, for example, we have the recurrent spectacle of the ideologically challenged regularly out there among those calling for some ersatz, non-National Socialist to drop down out of the sky to save them!
+During election year, for example, we have the recurrent spectacle of the ideologically challenged regularly out there among those calling form some ersatz, non-National Socialist to drop down out of the sky to save them!

 * * *

 There are those, of course, who for one reason or another, are unable to commit to any cause or give their loyalty to anyone or anything.
-Character deficiency aside, this type can be seen perennially bouncing around from group to group and cause to cause because of some perceived success or lack of success of the moment—but particularly because they don’t have a fixed ideology, which would preclude such erratic opportunism and instability.
+Character deficiency aside, this type can be seen perennially bouncing from group to group and cause to cause, because of some perceived success or lack of success of the moment—but particularly because they don’t have a fixed ideology, which would preclude such erratic opportunism and instability.

 There are those, too, who have attempted to form incongruous amalgams with other doctrines and movements.
 Here again, however, such pathetic attempts merely point to the absence of a genuine weltanschauung.